Vanguard vs. Fidelity: Which Is Best For You?

 To go ahead with setting up the account, you’ll need your social security number and employer’s name and address.
 If you intend to fund your investments with a different bank account, you’ll also need the information for that account.

 You’ll then need some money to get started properly.
 As already established, Fidelity has no minimum balance required to start an account, but you will need $2,500 to start investing.
-For Vanguard, you’ll need $3,000 just to open the account.
+There is no minimum required to open an account with Vanguard.

 Both platforms are established investment firms managing trillions of dollars’ worth of assets; naturally, they take their security very seriously.